-Article 28 - Transitional regulations
+Article 31 - Transitional regulations

-If the composition of the study programme undergoes intrinsic changes or if these regulations are amended, the dean of the faculty of Civil Engineering and Geosciences, having consulted the dean's of the other participating faculties, will draw up transitional regulations that will be incorporated into the Implementation Regulations.

-- 2. Such transitional regulations are required to include: - a. a provision concerning the exemptions that can be given on the basis of the examinations already passed; - b. a provision specifying the period of validity of the transitional regulations. - 3.
-If a subject is removed from the study programme, four opportunities to sit an examination in this subject will be granted after the last classes have been taught: an examination following on from the classes, a resit in the same academic year, and two resits in the subsequent academic year. - 4.
-For one additional subsequent academic year, students who were registered as Pre-Master's students on 31 August 2012, will have the opportunity to undertake Master's subjects.
-After 1 September 2013, students must have passed the Bachelor's degree, on which his/her admission was based, and/or completed the transition programme that he/she had to complete in addition to the Master's degree course, prior to studying further on this degree programme.
+- If the composition of the study programme undergoes intrinsic changes or if these regulations are amended, the dean of the faculty of Civil Engineering and Geosciences, having consulted the dean's of the other participating faculties, will draw up transitional regulations that will be incorporated into the Implementation Regulations. - 2.
+Such transitional regulations are required to include: - a. a provision concerning the exemptions that can be given on the basis of the examinations already passed; - b. a provision specifying the period of validity of the transitional regulations. - 3.
+If a subject is removed from the study programme, four opportunities to sit an examination in this subject will be granted after the last classes have been taught: an examination following on from the classes, a resit in the same academic year, and two resits in the subsequent academic year.

-Article 29 - Publication of the regulations
+Article 32 - Publication of the regulations